 The process of accepting eChecks is very similar to that of credit cards or debit cards.
 The payment processing software offered by eCheck processors contains many of the same features as that which is found in most credit card payment gateways.

-Like a credit card payment gateway, the echeck payment gateway provides a place for customers to enter their account information to initiate a transaction.
+Like a credit card payment gateway, the echeck payment gateway for tech support provides a place for customers to enter their account information to initiate a transaction.
 Filling in a blank check, the customers provide their routing and account numbers to submit to the payment processor.
-At the payment processor, this information is used to create an electronic check and sent to the merchant's bank for cashing.
+At the payment processor, this information is used to create an electronic check and sent to the merchant’s bank for cashing.

 Part of the payment, the virtual terminal operates like a stand-alone terminal found in many retail stores.
 This allows merchants the ability to enter customer information on their end, bypassing the website shopping cart, and directly entering the checking information into the payment network.

 At the end of the business day, all of the transactions accepted by the merchant throughout the day will be sent for finalization in the batch upload.
 This once-daily transaction sends the payment processor a finalized request for each of the day’s transactions.
 From the processor, the requests for payment are sent to the customer’s bank on behalf of the merchant.

 Merchants will be notified once the payment is successful by receiving confirmation that the transaction has been as collected.
 Once the batch upload is received and sent out for settlement by the processor, merchants can expect to see a settlement in the next couple of days.
 A very similar process to that of a credit or debit card transaction.